Capitol International Airways Flight C2C3/26: Flight

-The flight departed at 17:02 Alaskan Standard Time on Runway 6R (10,900ft long and 150ft wide).
+The flight departed at 17:02 Alaskan Standard Time on Runway 06R (10,900 ft long and 150 ft wide).
 Since the EPR on Engine #1 was malfunctioning, the crew attained a relatively stable engine pressure ratio by aligning the #2 engine's RPM, fuel flow, and exhaust gas temperature (BGT) indicators to correspond with those values obtained on the other three engines.
 The plane accelerated for take-off.
 When the aircraft reached V1 speed (138 knots), the crew reported an unusually sluggish acceleration.
-When the crew reached VR (153 knots) speed, an attempt to take-off was conducted as the aircraft was accelerating at a consistent rate.
+When the crew reached VR speed (153 knots), an attempt to take-off was conducted as the aircraft was accelerating at a consistent rate.
 However, the landing gear failed to rotate, therefore sealing the aircraft to the ground.
-Two U.S. Air Force passengers and eyewitnesses on the ground reported that as the aircraft passed approximately 2,000 to 3,000ft of the runway, a series of loud reports were heard which were believed to be the tires on the DC-8 blowing out while none of the crew members recalled hearing any abnormalities associated with the landing gear.
+Two U.S. Air Force passengers and eyewitnesses on the ground reported that as the aircraft passed approximately 2,000 to 3,000 ft of the runway, a series of loud reports were heard which were believed to be the tires on the DC-8 blowing out while none of the crew members recalled hearing any abnormalities associated with the landing gear.
 The crew tried to bring the plane to a halt but they were unsuccessful in doing so.

 The contract flight impacted a four-by-four wooden fence 675 feet past the runway and an ILS localizer 1,002 feet past the runway on its left wing.
 A third impact soon followed, breaking open the fuselage and shearing off the right wing and subsequently leaking out fuel from it.
-It skidded to a halt in a 12 feet deep drainage ditch, 3,400ft past Runway 6R with the break-out of a fire at the left wing, killing 46 passengers and a stewardess while leaving the cockpit area and the aft fuselage of the airframe intact.
+It skidded to a halt in a 12 feet deep drainage ditch, 3,400 ft past Runway 06R with the break-out of a fire at the left wing, killing 46 passengers and a stewardess while leaving the cockpit area and the aft fuselage of the airframe intact.
 43 passengers and 6 other stewardesses suffered severe burn injuries.
 Past only 560 feet of the runway, were several fragments of the landing gear tires.

 Investigation

 A formal investigation was conducted by the National Transportation Safety Board with the release of the board's final report and the delivery of two recommendation letters to the Federal Aviation Administration on March 29, 1972.
-The Cockpit Voice recorder was irretrievable however, the Flight Data Recorder was relatively free of damage.
+The Cockpit Voice recorder was irretrievable.
+The Flight Data Recorder, however, was relatively free of damage.
 An examination of the Flight Data Recorder revealed that the aircraft was at a heading of 064° for 1 minute and 34 seconds.
 Thereafter, a slight left bank to 058° following a right bank to 062° was observed with an increase of 50 knots of airspeed.
 Since there was extreme skepticism with the landing gear brakes per the evidence available, the NTSB first pondered upon several parts of the landing gear though most of them severed due to the flames.
-A microscopic examination of the wheel bearings and the brake assemblies of the landing gear was conducted, however, the test showed no discrepancies with it whatsoever.
+A microscopic examination of the wheel bearings and the brake assemblies of the landing gear was conducted, but the test showed no discrepancies with them whatsoever.